What is the ideal PR Budget for Startups?

 Figuring out how much to spend on PR can feel tricky for early-stage startups.
 How much is enough to get noticed without stretching your limited resources?
 In this guide, we’ll walk you through UK-specific insights and practical steps to allocate funds wisely.

-• Most UK startups operate with modest PR budgets, often under £50,000.
+1. UK startups often operate with very modest PR budgets, sometimes under £10K–£50K for initial activities.

-• Nearly 1 in 5 UK small businesses have no PR support at all - so starting small is normal.
+2. Nearly 20% of UK small businesses have no PR support — starting small is normal.

 Why PR matters for Startups